ChimeHQ/Impact/README.md

 * Simplicity
 * Fun

+Current feature set:

+* Mach Exceptions
+* UNIX signals
+* NSException within an AppKit app
+* Frame pointer-based stack unwinding
+* Scaffolding for compact unwind, but no compact unwind-based unwinding
+* Scaffolding for DWARF CFI, but no CFI-based unwinding

+Impact uses a text-based log format, which is currently **unstable**.
+It is designed to be simple, while still making both debugging and parsing possible in the face of crash-time failure.

 ## Isn't Crash Reporting a Solved Problem?

 In-process crash reporting is just terrible.
 The mechanisms available for crash event detection, UNIX signals and Mach exceptions, are complex, buggy, and are not capable of capturing all kinds of failures.
 On top of that, the enviroment in which a crash reporter needs to run is extraordinarily hostile.
 It's just messy business.